 Signs posted inside the building directed people to the Head Start programs at some of the other centers.
-Information regarding summer enrichment programs was also provided.
+Information regarding summer enrichment programs is also available.

-The summer weight room schedule was posted for participants as follows:
+The summer weight room schedule for participants is as follows:

 - Ladies Hour 8 A.M. to 9:30 A.M.
 Monday – Friday